top of page

 Prehistoric Cave Art (c.
 40,000 BCE)

-Cave art, found in various locations around the world, provides a window into the spiritual and cultural beliefs of early humans.
-The most famous examples are in Europe, such as the Lascaux Cave in France and Altamira Cave in Spain.
+Cave art across the world provides a window into the spiritual and cultural beliefs of early humans.
+Famous examples include Lascaux Cave in France and Altamira Cave in Spain.
 These paintings, dating back to around 40,000 years ago, depict animals, human figures, and abstract symbols.
-Scholars believe that cave art was not merely decorative but had religious and symbolic significance, possibly related to hunting rituals, shamanistic practices, or communication with the spirit world.

 Aurignacian Period (40,000 - 26,000 BCE)